cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 For each AEAD algorithm, we define the chosen-plaintext confidentiality (IND-CPA) and ciphertext integrity (INT-CTXT) advantage roughly as the advantage an attacker has in breaking the corresponding classical security property for the algorithm.
-Mathematically rigorous definitions for these advantages can be found in Chapter 5 of {{INTRO}}.
+Mathematically rigorous definitions for these advantages can be found, e.g., in Chapters 5 and 9 of {{INTRO}}.

 An IND-CPA attacker
 can query ciphertexts for arbitrary plaintexts.
 An INT-CTXT attacker can additionally